 Assign each pitch a number:

-Then call out a 3-digit number.
+Then call out a three-digit number.
 Choose before the game which digit is “on.”

-For example, if the 3rd digit is on today:
+For example, if the third digit is on today:

 But they don’t need to know everything to start calling pitches.
 If they simply understand what we talked about here, they’re absolutely ready to give it a try.